dddrrreee/cs140e-20win/labs/11-fuse/PRELAB.md

   2. Make sure your `my-install` works (see part 3 below).

+Absolutely make sure you understand these five FUSE methods:
+   1. `getattr` get attributes of the file: its size, permissions, and number of hardlinks to it.

+   2. `read`: read fro the file at a `offset` of `size` bytes.

+   3. `write`: write to the file at a `offset` of `size` bytes.

+   4. `readdir`: return the directory entries in the given directory.

+   5. `ftruncate`: truncate the file.

+Other than `getattr` (which we already defined), these are more-or-less identical to Unix calls, so you can just man page them to figure stuff out.
+If you run FUSE with debugging output (which we do) you can see where it is failing and why (usually permission errors).

-DO NOT WAIT TO DO THIS TIL LAB.
-You will be very far behind.
+***DO NOT WAIT TO DO THE ABOVE TIL LAB.
+You will be very far behind.***

 ---------------------------------------------------------------------
 ### 1. General File system readings.